 Failure to comply with the School of Social Work’s criminal record check policies at any point of the program, or failure of the criminal record check may result in the student being withdrawn from the Master of Social Work program.

-After admission to the program, social work students must purchase UBC student accident insurance prior to the communicated deadline each year.
+After admission to the program, social work students are automatically enrolled in UBC student accident insurance prior to the program start date each year.
 This additional accident insurance coverage is required for many field education placements.

 Placements are arranged by the Field Education Office.
 Under no circumstance shall students contact agencies to arrange their own placement, nor shall they contact any potential Field Education Instructor.